patrick-llgc/Learning-Deep-Learning/paper_notes/rt1.md

 Data is more important than model architecture, and data diversity is more important than data quantity.
 Breadth > Scale.
 Tasks should be well connected as well.

+The main contribution is the large dataset.
+But how effective is this dataset when the end effector is changed?
+Perhaps not that useful.

 #### Key ideas